-Estimates of average annual recreational effort, 2007-2011, for the CMP species addressed in this amendment are provided in Tables 3.3.1.4-5.
+Estimates of average annual recreational effort, 2007-2011, for the CMP species addressed in this amendment are provided in Tables 3.3.1.4 and Table 3.3.1.5.
 In each table, where appropriate, the "total" refers to the total number of target or catch trips, as appropriate, while "all trips" refers to the total number of trips across all species regardless of target intent of catch success.
 The estimates were evaluated by calendar year and not fishing year.
-As a result, while the results may not be fully reflective of effort associated with specific stocks (e.g., Gulf migratory group versus Atlantic migratory group for king or Spanish mackerel), the results are consistent with fishing activity based on area fished.
+While the results may not be fully reflective of effort associated with specific stocks (e.g., Gulf migratory group versus Atlantic migratory group for king or Spanish mackerel), the results are consistent with fishing activity based on area fished.

-The effort situation is somewhat different for the South Atlantic states (Table 3.3.1.4).
-While Spanish mackerel still records the highest average number of catch trips per year, the difference over king mackerel is not as pronounced as in the Gulf.
-Further, more trips target king mackerel than Spanish mackerel (and cobia).
+Effort is somewhat different for the South Atlantic states (Table 3.3.1.4).
+While Spanish mackerel still records the highest average number of catch trips per year (Table 3.3.1.5), the difference over king mackerel is not as pronounced as in the Gulf.
+Further, more trips target king mackerel than Spanish mackerel.
 Further, both species, as well as cobia, are subject to more target effort than catch effort.
 East Florida dominates for all three species and effort type.
 In the South Atlantic, the private mode leads for all three species and effort type (Table 3.3.1.5).

 Table 3.3.1.4.
-Average annual (calendar year) recreational effort (thousand trips) in the South Atlantic, by species and by state, across all modes, 2007-2011.
+Average annual (calendar year) recreational effort (thousand trips) in the South Atlantic, by analise and by state across all modes.
+2007, 2011.